 Most researchers denote 5 XP principles as:

-• Rapid feedback: Team members understand the given feedback and react to it right away.
+- Rapid feedback.
+Team members understand the given feedback and react to it right away.

-• Assumed simplicity: Developers need to focus on the job that is important at the moment and follow YAGNI (You Ain’t Gonna Need It) and DRY (Don’t Repeat Yourself) principles.
+- Assumed simplicity.
+Developers need to focus on the job that is important at the moment and follow YAGNI (You Ain’t Gonna Need It) and DRY (Don’t Repeat Yourself) principles.

-• Incremental changes: Small changes made to a product step by step work better than big ones made at once.
+- Incremental changes.
+Small changes made to a product step by step work better than big ones made at once.

-• Embracing change: If a client thinks a product needs to be changed, programmers should support this decision and plan how to implement new requirements.
+- Embracing change.
+If a client thinks a product needs to be changed, programmers should support this decision and plan how to implement new requirements.

-• Quality work: A team that works well, makes a valuable product and feels proud of it.
+- Quality work.
+A team that works well, makes a valuable product and feels proud of it.

-The Planning Game.
 This is a meeting that occurs at the beginning of an iteration cycle.
 The development team and the customer get together to discuss and approve a product’s features.
 At the end of the planning game, developers plan for the upcoming iteration and release, assigning tasks for each of them.

-Code Refactoring.
 To deliver business value with well-designed software in every short iteration, XP teams also use refactoring.
 The goal of this technique is to continuously improve code.
 Refactoring is about removing redundancy, eliminating unnecessary functions, increasing code coherency, and at the same time decoupling elements.
 Keep your code clean and simple, so you can easily understand and modify it when required would be the advice of any XP team member.

-Continuous Integration.
 Developers always keep the system fully integrated.
 XP teams take iterative development to another level because they commit code multiple times a day, which is also called continuous delivery.
 XP practitioners understand the importance of communication.
 Programmers discuss which parts of the code can be re-used or shared.
 This way, they know exactly what functionality they need to develop.
 The policy of shared code helps eliminate integration problems.
-In addition, automated testing allows developers to detect and fix errors early, before deployment.
+In addition, automated testing allows developers to detect and fix errors before deployment.

-Simple Design.
 The best design for software is the simplest one that works.
 If any complexity is found, it should be removed.
 The right design should pass all tests, have no duplicate code, and contain the fewest possible methods and classes.
 It should also clearly reflect the programmer’s intent.